c0mp0st/lsproblem/README.md

     $ rake test

-To build and install the gem:
+To build and install the gem (for command line):

     $ bundle install
     $ rake build